BoredBaker/Webstie/README.md

 It will be ✨VERY✨ cool.
 There will be some pretty extreme special effects.
 There are also different styles of dance.

-For more information or to buy tickets, visit [Uploading Alice in Wonderland – Wichita Falls Ballet Theatre - Wichita Falls MPEC.url…]()
+For more information or to buy tickets, visit [https://wfmpec.com/event/alice-in-wonderland-wichita-falls-ballet-theatre/](https://wfmpec.com/event/alice-in-wonderland-wichita-falls-ballet-theatre/)

 ![alice in wonderland](https://user-images.githubusercontent.com/100547210/156968576-ae6ba709-c364-4746-b97e-2815e6883039.jpg)